wooningeire/plover-dicts/README.md

 Below are various additional experimental mechanics present here that have been added to supplement Plover theory.

 ### `#`
 `#` denotes proper nouns (and other parts of speech) and initialisms.
 It is usually added to the first stroke that comprises the word or phrase.
-Many of the entries that use this mechanic are found in `numberkey-proper-nouns.json` and `numberkey-proper-nouns-user.json`.
+Many of the entries that use this mechanic are found in `numberkey-proper-nouns.json`.
 * *[Potential change] Require the `#` modifier for each stroke that starts a new word in the proper noun*
   * *[Unclear] When to use `#` for pascal-case proper nouns*